Kublai Khan: Tibet and Xinjiang

 In 1285 the Drikung Kagyu sect revolted, attacking Sakya monasteries.
-The Chagatayid khan, Duwa, helped the rebels, laying siege to Gaochang and defeating Kublai's garrisons in the Tarim Basin.
+The Chagatayid Khan, Duwa, helped the rebels, laying siege to Gaochang and defeating Kublai's garrisons in the Tarim Basin.
 Kaidu destroyed an army at Beshbalik and occupied the city the following year.
 Many Uyghurs abandoned Kashgar for safer bases back in the eastern part of the Yuan dynasty.
 After Kublai's grandson Buqa-Temür crushed the resistance of the Drikung Kagyu, killing 10,000 Tibetans in 1291, Tibet was fully pacified.

-Annexation of Goryeo
+Subjugation of Goryeo

-Kublai Khan invaded Goryeo on the Korean Peninsula and made it a tributary vassal state in 1260.
+Kublai Khan invaded Goryeo on the Korean Peninsula and made it a tributary "son-in-law" state in 1260.
 After another Mongol intervention in 1273, Goryeo came under even tighter control of the Yuan.
 Goryeo became a Mongol military base, and several myriarchy commands were established there.
+Members of the Goryeo royal family were taken to Khanbaliq, and typically married to spouses from the Yuan imperial clan, the House of Borjigin.
+As a result, princes who became monarchs of Goryeo during this period were effectively imperial sons in-law (khuregen).
 The court of the Goryeo supplied Korean troops and an ocean-going naval force for the Mongol campaigns.

 Further naval expansion

 Despite the opposition of some of his Confucian-trained advisers, Kublai decided to invade Japan, Burma, Vietnam, and Java, following the suggestions of some of his Mongol officials.
 He also attempted to subjugate peripheral lands such as Sakhalin, where its indigenous people eventually submitted to the Mongols by 1308, after Kublai's death.
 These costly invasions and conquests and the introduction of paper currency caused inflation.
-From 1273 to 1276, war against the Southern Song dynasty and Japan made the issue of paper currency expand from 110,000 ding to 1,420,000 ding.
+From 1273 to 1276, the war against the Southern Song dynasty and Japan made the issue of paper currency expand from 110,000 ding to 1,420,000 ding.

 Invasions of Japan

-Within Kublai's court his most trusted governors and advisers appointed by meritocracy with the essence of multiculturalism were Mongol, Semu, Korean, Hui and Han peoples.
+Within Kublai's court, his most trusted governors and advisers appointed by meritocracy with the essence of multiculturalism were Mongol, Semu, Korean, Hui, and Han peoples.
 Because the Wokou extended support to the crumbling Southern Song dynasty, Kublai Khan initiated invasions of Japan.

 Kublai Khan twice attempted to invade Japan.
 It is believed that both attempts were partly thwarted by bad weather or a flaw in the design of ships that were based on river boats without keels, and his fleets were destroyed.
 The first attempt took place in 1274, with a fleet of 900 ships.